-Pursuant to the requirements of the Companies Act, 2013 and the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company is providing e-voting facility to its members, in respect of all shareholders' resolutions, to be passed at the General Meetings.
+Pursuant to the requirements of the Companies Act, 2013 and the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company q.
 Commodity price risk or foreign exchange risk and hedging activities

 Some of the API products manufactured by the Company may have direct or indirect foreign currency fluctuations/commodity price risks.
 The Company does not undertake any hedging activities for the same.
 However, the Company reviews its product mix with a focus on niche and high margin products to mitigate the commodity price risk.
 The Company is a net foreign exchange earner and thus faces foreign currency fluctuation risk.
 The Company tries to minimise the risk through natural hedge via foreign currency liabilities to the extent possible.
 For the balance, looking at the trend, as per the policy, the Company may hedge up to 75% of the net foreign exposure (book exposure and forecasted exposure) on a 6 months rolling basis.
 The Company reviews its Foreign Currency Risk and evaluates the same on a periodic basis.